 The drug most commonly used to treat horses with PPID is pergolide mesylate (brand name Prascend), a dopamine agonist, which helps to regulate the pituitary gland and reduce the clinical signs of PPID.
 In addition to drug treatment, simple adjustments to your management routine can help keep a PPID horse healthy and comfortable.

-Forage: high levels of will increase blood sugar and insulin.
-This will increase the risk of insulin resistance and laminitis in horse’s with PPID. .
-If you don’t know the NSC content of your hay, we recommend soaking ited for 6-12 hours prior to feeding.
+Turn Out & Forage: Grazing, particularly spring grass, can contain high levels of non-structural carbohydrates (NSC e.g. sugars, starch and fructans) and these will increase blood sugar and insulin.
+This will increase the risk of insulin resistance and laminitis in horse’s with PPID.
+Consider turning your horse out in the late evening, when the NSC levels are likely to be lower.
+In severe cases of PPID, you may need to remove grazing from your horse’s diet altogether and replace it with a low NSC hay.
+If you don’t know the NSC content of your hay, we recommend soaked for 6-12 hours prior to feeding.
 This will help to reduce the amount of sugar it contains.
 However, it will also lead to a loss of minerals, which must then be replaced in the form of a suitable hard feed.

 Hard feed: Horses with PPID have difficulty maintaining normal glucose and insulin levels and this can increase the risk of laminitis.
 Feeding high levels of starch and sugar will exacerbate this and should be avoided.
 Thankfully, Connolly’s RED MILLS have a number of ultra-low starch feeds suitable for horses with PPID.